 Algorithms for computing a Delaunay triangulation are too involved for us to describe here.
-Instead, we will simply point to the function in scipy.spatial function called Delaunay(points) which accepts a set of data points and returns an object tri with the triangulation information.
+Instead, we will simply point to the fulnction in scipy.spatial function called Delaunay(points) which accepts a set of data points and returns an object tri with the triangulation information.

 '''

 points = np.loadtxt ( 'i18.txt' )

+tri = Delaunay ( points )

 plt.triplot ( points[:,0], points[:,1], tri.simplices )

 plt.show ( )

 '''